Company Profile

 - “Negative message is part of investment“

-- “Why did US largest electricity Vistra, a turned around comapny, share return higher than Nvidia?“
+- “Why did US largest electricity Vistra, a turned around company, share return higher than Nvidia?“

 - “A investor can be sustained or not? how to verify?“